 1902 – Deaf Teacher at Gordon Campus

-In 1867 Monroe Ingram was born in Georgia, his parent, of former.
+In 1867 Monroe Ingram was born in Georgia.
 He was the first African American to graduate from the Kansas Institution for the Deaf and Dumb at Olathe (Kansas School for the Deaf) in 1889.
 In the 1890’s, he pitched for a number of integrated professional/semi-professional baseball teams in Kansas and Minneapolis.
 He taught at segregated school for the Deaf in Georgia, Missouri and Oklahoma.
+He taught in 1902 to 1907 at GSD.
 He passed away in 1944.

 1937 -Work Projects Administration

 New Superintendent in 1937– School Helper (PDF Format)